-Summer 2020 update: The Troy Historical Society experienced a crippling economic blow during the coronavirus crisis.
+Fall 2020 update: The Troy Historical Society experienced a crippling economic blow during the coronavirus crisis.
 We are deeply grateful to everyone who responded to our Spring Appeal or renewed their membership.
 Your donations were crucial in those extremely challenging early months of the pandemic and ensured that our closure was only temporary.
-Your continued support will be vital as we reopen the Village in phases this summer and completely overhaul the way we operate in order to meet social distancing guidelines.
-New this summer, you can support your own health and the Troy Historic Village when you take our Village Fitness Challenge.
+Your continued support has kept us on a firm foundation and allowed us to safely reopen the Village in phases.
+We continue to offer great programming modified for your safety.
+We also continue to rely on your financial support as the coronavirus prevents us from operating at our fullest.

 The Village stands empty.

 On these beautiful spring days the Village should be filled with children.
 They should be learning about pioneers and how they lived, about how life has changed over the years, about their place in history.
 They should be sitting at picnic benches eating their lunches and sharing a moment with their friends.
 They should be riding those big yellow buses back to school and taking those stories home to share with their families.

 The Governor’s announcement that in-person learning is suspended for the remainder of Michigan’s school year means that our Village will remain quiet.
 Our staff is working hard to reach students, parents, and teachers in new ways.
 They are working to engage Villagers all over the state through social media, the website, and with personal phone calls.
 We want to be at the Village teaching and challenging students of all ages, but in these extraordinary times we are finding new ways to reach out.